chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   - **Reading for further clarification**

-  - V imp so strongly recommend
+  - very important so strongly recommend

   - Decide what to show to the user – what to show and how to show is called adaptive content presentation